jjuback/epistrophy/README.md

 `Artists.js` | A scrollable list of artists for the selected genre.
 Clicking an artist reveals their available albums.
 `ArtistDetail.js` | Displays the available albums for the selected artist.
 `Album.js` | Displays the tracks for the selected album.
 Includes an audio control for playback.
+`Search.js` | Calls the search API and displays the results.
+`SearchResults.js` | Displays the results of the most recent search.
+Includes an audio control for playback.